bergmannjg/fshafas/readme.md

 ## Compilation to Python

-Compilation to Python with **dotnet fable-py** is an alpha phase using version 4.0.0-alpha-032.
+Compilation to Python with **dotnet fable --lang Python** uses a prerelease version of fable 4.
 All currently missing features have a comment **workaround**.

-Current status when running *src/examples/cli/Program.fs* with fable and fable-py (task *build.sh -t CompareJsPyResult*):
+Current status when running *src/examples/cli/Program.fs* with fable (task *build.sh -t CompareJsPyResult*):

 |Interface method|Status|
 |---|---|